Skip to content

 3. Local tax compliance — US sales tax (Module 9.6), UK VAT (Module 9.7), or local equivalent.
 Use Stripe Tax for automated calculation.

-5. Localised store experience — currency, shipping notice, local ACL/equivalent disclosure
+5. Localised store experience — currency, shipping notice, local consumer-protection disclosure

 6. Localised customer service — timezone coverage if customer base is significant